Frequently Asked Questions

 How does my child apply for the soccer program?

-You can download an application form here, pick one up from reception or we can mail one out to you.
 Applications for the soccer program are made directly to the college.
 Students are then invited into the college for a trial.
 Trials run in June/July and students can apply from Year 6.
+Applications for 2018 have closed.

 I am moving into North Fremantle at the beginning of the year.
 Can my child attend the college?